 In other words, the interpretation of the function γ_e is the function that specifies current in terms of voltage along that edge.
-In the linear case, $\gamma_e(x) = c_e x$, where c_e is the conductivity (reciprocal of resistance) along edge e.
+In the linear case, $\gamma_e(x) = c_e x$, where c_e is the conductance along edge e.

-Given a conductivity network and a set of boundary voltages, the Dirichlet boundary value problem is to find a voltage function with a compatible current function extending the boundary values.
+Given a conductance network and a set of boundary voltages, the Dirichlet boundary value problem is to find a voltage function extending the given boundary values, together with a compatible current function.
 In general, the solution to the Dirichlet problem may not be unique, but solutions always exist, and the current function is uniquely determined:

 Theorem 2.4.
-Let Γ be a conductivity network and let f be any function from $\partial\Gamma$ to \mathbb{R} .
+Let Γ be a conductance network and let f be any function from $\partial\Gamma$ to \mathbb{R} .
 Then there is a voltage function φ and a compatible current function ι on Γ that has f as the boundary voltage function.
 Moreover, ι is uniquely determined.